ianbandrade/ACG-Trabalho_Grafos/README.md

    [Website](trabalho-grafos.netlify.app)

-2. Create a inputable file
+2. Create an inputable file

    **You must have use .txt and following the format below**